ROCm/rpp/utilities/test_suite/README.md

 ### Summary of features (RPP Voxel Test Suite)
 The image test suite includes:
--   Unit tests that execute the desired functionality and variant once, report RPP execution wall time and save output images, gifs and nii files
+-   Unit tests that execute the desired functionality and variant once, report RPP execution wall time and save output images and nii files.
+Optionally gifs will also be saved for viewing convenience if '[Imagemagick](https://imagemagick.org/script/download.php)' is installed.
 -   Performance tests that execute the desired functionality and variant 100 times by default, and report max/min/avg RPP execution wall time, or optionally, AMD rocprof kernel profiler max/min/avg time for HIP backend variants.
 -   Unit and Performance tests are included for three layouts - PLN1 (1 channel planar NCHW), PLN3 (3 channel planar NCHW) and PKD3 (3 channel packed/interrleaved NHWC).
 -   Unit and Performance tests are included for one input/output bitdepth F32.